The International Business Environment

 This module is designed to provide students with an advanced understanding of the external context within which international businesses operate and the opportunities and challenges it poses to firms.
 The students will develop an understanding of the main forces that have increased the economic interdependence between nations and enable them to take a wider perspective to answer the question.

-The main aim of the module is to enable students to obtain a thorough and critical understanding of the complex process of international business activity ad the different ways large and small firms manage the process of change associated with internationalisation.
+- To enable students to obtain a thorough and critical understanding of the complex process of international business activity and the different ways large and small firms manage the process of change associated with internationalisation.

-The module also aims to develop the students understanding of the international environment through:
+- To develop students' understanding of the international environment through:

-1. The understanding and use of basic economic concepts such as comparative advantage and technological change and appreciate their role in creating economic interdependence
+- Understanding and use of basic economic concepts such as comparative advantage and technological change and appreciate their role in creating economic interdependence.

-2. The understanding of political concepts of group power, bargaining and negotiation and their role in extending globalisation
+- Understanding of political concepts of group power, bargaining and negotiation and their role in extending globalisation.

-3. To understand the evolution of the international environment in a historical perspective
+- Understanding of the evolution of the international environment in a historical perspective.

-4. To understand contemporary economic systems and their effect on organisation and internationalisation
+- Understanding contemporary economic systems and their effect on organisation and internationalisation.

-5. To understand factors that may spur a retreat from globalisation
+- Understanding factors that may spur a retreat from globalisation.

-On successful completion of this unit, students will be able to develop a critical understanding of:
+By the end of this module, students will be expected to have developed a critical understanding of:

 Theoretical and Conceptual Issues